windrichie/glue-snowflake-workshop/README.md

     ![](images/vpcs.png)
 1. Go to Subnets in the left navbar, filter by the `glueworkshop` VPC and take note of the Subnet ID with the name `MWAAEnvironment Private Subnet (AZ1)`.
     ![](images/subnets.png)
 1. Go back to the Glue create connector console, and choose the VPC ID and subnet ID that you took note of above.
-For security groups, you can choose the `default` security group.
+For security groups, you can choose the security group that starts with `glueimmersionday-workshopstudio-v1-DefaultVPCSecurityGroup`.
 Then, click **Next**.
     ![](images/glue-create-connector-2.png)
 1. Leave `Snowflake connection` as the name, and click **Next** and then **Create connection**.